pouriap/Grabby/README.md

 ## Screenshots

-Overriding Firefox's download dialog
+### verriding Firefox's download dialog
 ![overriding firefox download dialog](https://i.imgur.com/8mXoMxe.png)

-A history of downloads of each tab is kept
+### A history of downloads of each tab is kept
 ![download saved for later use](https://i.imgur.com/LlPeHEu.png)

-Through the right click menu you can choose to download all links in a page or links in a selection, which then opens up a window that lets you filter the links
+### Through the right click menu you can choose to download all links in a page or links in a selection, which then opens up a window that lets you filter the links
 ![downloading list of links](https://i.imgur.com/4HKsws2.png)

-Download videos from popular video sites in your preferred format
+### Download videos from popular video sites in your preferred format
 ![downloading youtube video](https://i.imgur.com/6B7ECjv.png)

-Download youtube playlists
+### Download youtube playlists
 ![downloading youtube playlist](https://i.imgur.com/Bw1xH7E.png)

 ## Installation (Firefox on Windows)